 Ultimately, you can succeed at college while working full time.
 You just need to be realistic about your needs, be diligent about meeting those needs, and give yourself the space to meet them without running yourself into burnout.

-This is a lot to take in, but it's all vital to a successful combination of work and school.
+This is a lot of advice to take in.
+But it's all vital to a successful combination of work and school.
 I was a high school honor student who originally dropped out of college to work full time, and had to continue working full time when I finally went back to finish college years later.

 I had to learn all this the hard way.
 If you want to succeed, you either do what you have to do... or you never get the job done and finish.
 I thankfully got myself to do what I had do, and finished my degree at the University of Washington with a 3.3 GPA.

 In the process, I developed a strong work ethic that translated to my professional life and expanded my potential as a worker.
 It's a lesson many college kids never get the chance to learn.
 You're getting a unique opportunity to develop perseverance and character most college graduates won't.
 Take it and make the best of it.